Class News: December 2025

 Gatherings & Milestones

-Two landmark events brought alumni and supporters to campus this season: the opening of the new Tennis & Golf Complex and the groundbreaking of the Innovation Triangle.
+Two landmark events brought alumni and supporters to campus this season: the opening of the new Tennis & Golf Center and the groundbreaking of the Rollins Museum of Art and the Institute for Management & Executive Leadership as part of The Innovation Triangle.
 Together, donors, alumni, and campus partners celebrated the leadership and generosity advancing excellence in athletics and student learning.

 A collage of Rollins alumni headshots and photos.